 1. Part 1: 81 Assertiveness Experts Share Their Top Assertiveness Tip

 2. 81 Assertiveness Expert Share Their Top Assertive Communication Tips: Part 2

 As we said earlier, high confidence actually increases performance so perhaps it isn’t as illogical as we first think that confident people get hired.

-So how do you build your confidence so that you can go to a pitch feeling relaxed and focused on doing the best job you can.
+So how do you build your confidence so that you can go to a new job meeting feeling relaxed and focused on doing the best job you can?

 “One important key to success is self-confidence.
 An important key to self-confidence is preparation.”
 Arthur Ashe·

 Know who you are selling to.
 Find out about the company and the people who will be in the meeting.
 This sets the scene for the meeting and for you.

 Use LinkedIn, the company’s website, industry websites, and Twitter.

 Speak to friends who might have dealt with them.
 The critical question you are trying to answer with all of your research is ‘Why?’.